 - Rich forest green for that lush, traditional base

-- Warm gold accents, but just touches
+- Warm gold accents, just touches

-- Natural wood tones to ground everything together
+- Natural wood tones to ground everything

 Why This Works: